 Research Fellow, Department of Public Policy, The Institute of Medical Science, The University of Tokyo (2012 -)

-Project Research Fellow, Department of Public Policy, The Institute of Medical Science, The University of Tokyo (2013- Present)
+2021 – Present Project Researcher, Department of Public Policy, The Institute of Medical Science, The University of Tokyo

 Kayo Takashima has been a Project Researcher in the Department of Public Policy, The Institute of Medical Science, The University of Tokyo since 2013.